 and $\mathbf{B} = \Big( \text{vec}[\boldsymbol{\alpha}^G]^\intercal, \text{vec}[(\boldsymbol{\alpha}^F, \boldsymbol{\beta})^\intercal]^\intercal \Big)^\intercal$ is the re-shaped fixed effects vector.

 Parameters in the mixed effects model \eqref{eq: mixed model} are estimated based on the likelihood function.
 To estimate $\boldsymbol{\Sigma}$, let $ \tilde{\boldsymbol{\gamma}} := (\boldsymbol{\gamma}^G + \boldsymbol{\epsilon}^G, \boldsymbol{\gamma}^F + \boldsymbol{\epsilon}^F)$ denote the random effects combined with the errors, then $\tilde{\boldsymbol{\gamma}}_i \stackrel{\text{iid}}{\sim} N(0, \boldsymbol{\Sigma}) $.
 We will use the parameterization $\boldsymbol{\Sigma}^{-1} = \mathbf{L}^\intercal \mathbf{D}^{-1} \mathbf{L}$, $\mathbf{L} = \mathbf{I} - \boldsymbol{\zeta}$ with $\boldsymbol{\zeta}$ being regression coefficients in $\tilde{\gamma}_{j} = \sum_{k=1}^{j-1} \zeta_{jk} \tilde{\gamma}_{k} + \xi_{j}$, and $\mathbf{D} = \text{Cov}(\boldsymbol{\xi}) = \text{Diag}\{\sigma_1^2, \dots, \sigma_{p}^2 \}$.
-If $\{ \tilde{{\gamma}}_{j} \}$ are observed , elements in $\mathbf{L} $ and $\mathbf{D} $ can be estimated by regressing observed $\hat{\tilde{{\gamma}}}_{j}$ on all of $\hat{\tilde{{\gamma}}}_{k}: k<j$.
+If $\{ \tilde{{\gamma}}_{j} \}$ are observed , elements in $\mathbf{L} $ and $\mathbf{D} $ can be estimated by regressing observed $\hat{\tilde{{\gamma}}}_{j}$ on all of $\{\hat{\tilde{{\gamma}}}_{k}: k<j \}$.

-We also impose Lasso regularization on the regression coefficients $\{ \zeta_{jk} \}$ for two reasons.
+We impose Lasso regularization on the regression coefficients $\{ \zeta_{jk} \}$ for two reasons.
 First, with large $K^G$, $K^F$ and $T$, the number of parameters to estimate in the regressions can easily exceed the number of subjects $N$, making ordinary least squares estimation intractable.
 Second, sparsity of the non-zero regression coefficients is closely related to the structure of the covariance matrix \eqref{eq: Sigma_gamma_tilde}.
-Proposition \ref{prop: sparsity} (proof in supp. material) states that under mild conditions, the matrix $\mathbf{L}$ preserves the zero blocks in $\boldsymbol{\Sigma}$.
-This ensures no inherent functional equivalence coming through correlations with the same geometric components.
+Proposition \ref{prop: sparsity} (with proof in supp. material) states that under mild conditions, the matrix $\mathbf{L}$ preserves the zero blocks in $\boldsymbol{\Sigma}$.
+Essentially, conditions in the proposition describe functional equivalences coming through correlations with the same geometric components.
 Figure 1 in the supp. material exhibits an example of structures of $\boldsymbol{\Sigma}$, $\boldsymbol{\Sigma}^{-1}$ and corresponding $\mathbf{L}$ to demonstrate the results of Proposition \ref{prop: sparsity}.